JKamlah/escriptorium_python_connector/README.md

     git tag v0.0.15
     git push --tags

 ## Docker

+This repo contains a working docker-compose setup in `escriptorium_docker` (go there and run `docker-compose up -d`).
+The account settings there (see `escriptorium_docker/variables.env`) match those in `.env`.
+This docker-compose application must be running for the escriptorium tests to run and is generally useful for safe testing of the connector without damaging a production instance of eScriptorium.

-The escriptorium-pgp-setup repository contains instructions on running a local copy of e-scriptorium.
-It is WSL oriented, but should work on other environments as well.
+The escriptorium-pgp-setup repository contains WSL oriented instructions on running a local copy of e-scriptorium.

 ## Version History